krisgholson/spotify-client/matthew-study-18.md

 Book Four: Jesus Instructs Peter and the Twelve, Discourse: Sermon on Life in the Church

 ### Questions
-1. What audience is Jesus addressing when he gives the sermon in
+1. What audience is Jesus addressing when he gives the sermon in Chapter 18?
 2. (1) Why might the disciples be asking "who is the greatest in the kingdom of heaven"?
 [Matt 16:17-19](https://www.biblegateway.com/passage/?search=Matt%2016%3A17-19&version=RSVCE), [Matt 17:1](https://www.biblegateway.com/passage/?search=Matt%2017%3A1&version=RSVCE), [Matt 17:27](https://www.biblegateway.com/passage/?search=Matt%2017%3A27&version=RSVCE)
 2. (2-4) Jesus responds to the disciples' question, by using the example of a child.
 What elements of being childlike are important for leaders in the kingdom of heaven?
 How does this also apply to ALL those seeking salvation?
 [Matt 6:25-33](https://www.biblegateway.com/passage/?search=Matt%206%3A25-33&version=RSVCE), [Jn 1:12-13](https://www.biblegateway.com/passage/?search=Jn%201%3A12-13&version=RSVCE)
 3. (3-4) Compare the promises made in verses 3 and 4.
 Verse 3 sounds like turning and becoming like a child is the **minimum** requirement to enter heaven.
 Verse 4 says that whoever humbles himself like this child is the **greatest** in the kingdom of heaven.
 How do you resolve these meanings?